havakv/torchtuples/README.md

-# torchtuples -- Fitting pytorch models
+# torchtuples -- for fitting pytorch models